Nick-Triller/helm-cabin/README.md

 I decided to scratch my own itch and started Helm Cabin as part of [Hacktoberfest 2019](https://hacktoberfest.digitalocean.com/).

+## Features

+- List all releases with any status (deleted, superseded, deployed, etc.)
+- View revisions, rendered manifest, chart templates, chart values and chart files for any release

 ## Install

 Install Helm Cabin with the provided chart.